markaj-nordic/connectedhomeip/docs/guides/chip_tool_guide.md

 -   _<node_id\>_ is the user-defined ID of the commissioned node
 -   _<endpoint_id\>_ is the ID of the endpoint with OnOff cluster implemented

-To change the brightness of the LED, use the following command, with the _<level\>_ equal to value between 0 and 255.
+or use the following line to change the brightness of the LED:

 ```
 $ chip-tool levelcontrol move-to-level <level> <transition_time> <option_mask> <option_override> <node_id> <endpoint_id>